ritikesh/active_record_lite/README.md

 # ActiveRecordLite

-Lightweight ActiveRecord extension for basic reads/caching.
+Lightweight ActiveRecord extension for basic reads and caching.

 ## Installation